gptscript-ai/node-gptscript/README.md

 npm install @gptscript-ai/gptscript
 ```

-This will install the gptscript binary in the `node_modules/@gptscript-ai/gptscript/bin` directory.
+In order to use the SDK, you also need the `gptscript` CLI installed.
+To direct `node-gptscript` to use a specific

-You can opt out of this behavior by setting the `NODE_GPTSCRIPT_SKIP_INSTALL_BINARY=true` environment variable before
+binary, you can set the `GPTSCRIPT_BIN` environment variable to the path of the binary.
+Otherwise, `node-gptscript` will
-running `npm install`.
+use what is on your `PATH`.

 ## Usage

 To use the module and run gptscripts, you need to first set the `OPENAI_API_KEY` environment variable to your OpenAI API
 key.
-You can also set the `GPTSCRIPT_BIN` environment variable to change the execution of the gptscripts.

 To ensure it is working properly, you can run the following command: